Sven-Bo/advanced-gui-with-usersettings-and-menubar/README.md

-# Create a advanced GUI app with PySimpleGUI (Full Tutorial)
+# Create an advanced GUI app with PySimpleGUI (Full Tutorial)

 In this tutorial, I'm going to walk you through the process of creating a GUI app with Python.
 I'll show you how to create an advanced Graphical User Interface complete with buttons, input boxes, user settings and a custom menu bar.
 I'll start with a simple GUI app that has just two buttons.
 Then, we'll create a more advanced GUI app to retrieve and save user settings.
 Finally, we will implement a custom menu bar and convert our code into a standalone executable file.<br/>